oncody/civ-board-game-2010/README.md

 : If a player that is blockading a barracks moves his army figure off of that barracks to attack a city center, does the defender gain the benefit of the barracks?
 A: Yes.
 When the army figure leaves the barracks square and enters the city center, the barracks is no longer blockaded and may be used by the defender during the battle

 ### Combat
+* Default combat unit hand size is 3
+* +2 for each friendly army figure in the square beyond the first
+* +1 if governed by Fundamentalism
+* +3 if defending a city or capital

 slaughtering scouts generates loot
 All wounds go away at the end of the battle.
 You don’t get a coin here when you defeat an enemy Scout without battle (although you do get loot for doing this).